 If someone else is registering your domain name for you, say a website developer or third party, make sure it has your contact information as the domain name owner.
 Generally domains I register have the client as the owner with me as the technical contact person.

-Sites created by YP are pretty much all the same at their basic level.
+Websites created by Hibu and YP are pretty much all the same at their basic level.
 The client’s website is put online with a generic or semi-generic template that looks like hundreds of other websites in their own industry.

 If you want a more personalized look or feel, they start up-charging your monthly fee to get it.
 In the end, you still pay stupid high monthly fees for a cookie cutter website that you can’t do much with.